yujiri8/yujiri.xyz/protagonism/anarchism.md

 https://libertarianism.fandom.com/wiki/Dispute_resolution_organization
 -->

-## Public goods?
+## Public goods

 Another common objection to anarchism is the idea of "public goods".
 How would we handle road maintenance?
-(The roads question is, in fact, a meme in anarcho-capitalist circles because of how many times each of them has answered it, and how terribly inadequate it would be as a justification for the state's violence anyway.)
+(The roads question is, in fact, a meme in [anarcho-capitalist](/argument/faction_ancap) circles because of how many times each of them has answered it, and how terribly inadequate it would be as a justification for the state's violence anyway.)

 To give my own answer, the roads question depends on who we consider to own the roads at the start of the anarchy's lifetime.
 Given that the people who built it did so with money stolen from millions of different people, I think they would be [shared property](property#shared-property).
 It makes the question very complicated, I admit, when you have to solve it without stealing.